 C.2.3 The Nomination Committee, at least annually, has the responsibility to assess the structure, size, composition and performance of the Board and make recommendations to the Board with regard to any changes it considers appropriate.
-At least annually the Committee conducts its own self-assessment and reviews its performance and terms of reference.
-Any changes in the terms of reference are submitted to the Board for approval.

-C.2.4 The Nomination Committee, at least annually, assesses the knowledge, skills, experience and contribution of individual Board members and of the Board collectively and reports to the Board accordingly.
+In addition, at least annually, the Nomination Committee also assesses the knowledge, skills, experience and contribution of individual Board members and of the Board collectively and reports to the Board accordingly.